-The four-year period between fall 2011 and fall 2015 was the State's driest since record keeping began in 1895.
-A statewide drought emergency was declared at an end in early 2017 due to a series of winter storms producing record-level rainfall.
+California has been experiencing intermittent, but severe, drought conditions since 2011.
+The four-year period between fall 2011 and fall 2015 was, at the time, the State's driest since recordkeeping began in 1895.
+A statewide drought emergency was declared to have ended in early 2017 due to a series of winter storms producing record-level rainfall.